Personalized, multidisciplinary approach

 Targeted radiation therapy that protects against heart damage

-This slide shows how deep inspiration breath-hold moves the heart away from the chest wall, protecting the heart when radiation therapy is directed to the chest area.
+This image shows how deep inspiration breath-hold moves the heart away from the chest wall, protecting the heart when radiation therapy is directed to the chest area.

 Watch a video about the deep inspiration breath-hold technique

-Explore additional programs and services for our patients and their families at
+Explore programs and services for our patients and their families at

 Dana-Farber Cancer Institute and at